 SCAS has three main functions and, in turn, opportunities for career seekers.
 The first is the 24/7 999 emergency service, which deals with over 606,000 incidents each year with the support of emergency call takers, dispatchers and clinicians.
 The 111 non-emergency number service is also provided around the clock by over 500 staff, who answer 1.5 million calls a year.
 And lastly, the non-emergency patient transport service is provided by teams of ambulance care assistants and other support staff.

-For an in-depth look at Health and Social Care, head over to the All Sectors area of our website.
+Take an in-depth look at Health and Social Care with our sector overview.